-Learn how to remove a failed Small Computer System Interface (SCSI) or serial-attached SCSI (SAS) drive from a system or logical partition that controls the disk drive or solid-state drive location with the power turned off.
+Learn to remove a failed Small Computer System Interface (SCSI) or serial-attached SCSI (SAS) drive in a system or logical partition that controls the disk drive or solid-state drive location with the power turned off.

-If you are installing a new or upgraded drive with the power turned off, see "Installing a disk drive or solid-state drive in the 31E/2B, 31E/1C, or 31E/2C with the system or logical partition power turned off" on page 17
+If you are installing a new or upgraded disk drive or solid-state drive with the power turned off, see "Installing a disk drive or solid-state drive in the 17M/MB, 17M/MC, 17M/MD, 79M/HB, 79M/HC, or 79M/HD with the system or logical partition power turned off" on page 17.
+If you are removing a disk drive or solid-state drive as part of a service procedure, continue to use the following procedure.